 multilateration: surveillance technique which provides position derived from the secondary surveillance radar (SSR) transponder signals (replies or squitters) primarily using time difference of arrival (TDOA) techniques.

-Note: Additional information, including identification, can be extracted from the received signals.
+NOTE: Additional information, including identification, can be extracted from the received signals.

-Mode S: a particular type of transponder uplink or downlink message defined in ICAO [1].
+Mode S: a particular type of transponder uplink or downlink message defined in in ICAO Annex 10, Volume IV [1]

 operating channel (OC): frequency range in which the transmission from the EUT occurs, or in which the EUT is intended to receive transmissions